 Phone Exposed vehicle Enclosed vehicle

-FP $\mathbf{FN}$ FP $\mathbf{FN}$
+FP $\mathbf{FN}$ FP FN

 KJAM $(T=5)$ 38% 0% 8% 15%

 KJAM $(T=7)$ 0% 0% 0% 23%

 KJAM $(T=10)$ 0% 19% 0% 54%

 iPAQ (T=5) 19% 4% 0% 19%

 iPAQ (T=7) 0% 8% 0% 50%

 iPAQ (T=10) 0% 27% 0% 81%

-Table 6: False Positives/Negatives (FP/FN) ofHonk detector
+Table 6: False Positives/Negatives (FP/FN) of Honk detector

-An approach that simply looks for spikes in sound power levels in the time domain performs quite poorly as it misses a lot of horn sounds that are muted inside an enclosed vehicle and also mistakes any loud noise as a horn.
+An approach that simply looks for spikes in sound power levels performs quite poorly as it misses a lot of horn sounds that are muted inside an enclosed vehicle and also mistakes any loud noise as a horn.
 To motivate a more discriminating detector, Figure 8 depicts the spectrogram of a horn sound from 1.5s to 3s, i.e., a frequency versus time plot, with higher sound power depicted by darker shades of grey.
-The frequency harmonics are clearly visible (with a fundamental frequency under 500Hz) and there is considerable amount of energy around the 3kHz band, the region of highest human ear sensitivity [23].
+The frequency harmonics are clearly visible (with a fundamental frequency under 500Hz) and there is considerable amount of energy around the 3kHz band, the region of highest human ear sensitivity [21].

-Thus, we implement a simple detector that performs a discrete Fourier transform on 100ms audio samples and looks for energy spikes in the frequency domain.
+Thus, we implement a simple detector that performs a discrete Fourier transform on 100ms audio samples and looks for energy spikes.
 We define a spike as an instantaneous sample that is at least T times the mean, where T ranges between 5 and 10.
-While one could design a detector that looks for the frequency harmonics in the spikes, we found that, in many horn audio samples, spikes corresponding to several frequencies in the harmonics were either muted or even absent.
-Based on empirical observations, we arrive at the following minimal heuristic for the detector: as long as there are at least two spikes, including at least one spike in the 2.5 kHz to 4 kHz region corresponding to the region of highest human ear sensitivity, we classify the audio sample as corresponding to a honk.
+Based on empirical observations, we arrive at the following heuristic: as long as there are at least two spikes, including at least one spike in the 2.5 kHz to 4 kHz region corresponding to the region of highest human ear sensitivity, we classify the audio sample as corresponding to a honk.
 Figure 9 plots the sound amplitude versus frequency based on a discrete Fourier transform performed on a window of 1024 audio samples (with an audio sampling rate of 11025 Hz) at time 1.6s of the horn sample depicted in Figure 8.
-Note that the spikes match well with the darker shades in the spectrogram and would indicate a honk per the heuristic noted above.
+The spikes match well with the darker shades in the spectrogram and would indicate a honk per the heuristic noted above.

-To evaluate the performance of our honk detector, we use

-audio traces collected using four phones simultaneously at a chaotic and noisy traffic intersection.
+To evaluate the performance of our honk detector, we use audio traces collected using four phones simultaneously at a chaotic and noisy traffic intersection.
 We use two HP iPAQs and two i-Mate KJAMs.
-One phone of each type was placed inside an enclosed vehicle and one of each type placed outside the vehicle.
-The latter emulates the phone being carried on an exposed vehicle such as a motorbike, which is common in developing regions.
+One phone of each type was placed inside an enclosed vehicle and one of each type placed outside the vehicle (representing an exposed vehicle such as a motorbike).
 We establish the ground truth by listening to the audio clip from the phone placed outside the vehicle and manually identifying the honk times, with a granularity of 1 second.
 We then use the honk detector with different spike thresholds, T, to automatically identify honks and compare it with the ground truth.
 The audio trace was about 100 seconds in duration and had 26 honks from a variety of vehicles.

 The results are shown in Table 6.
-Assuming a null hypothesis of no honk, the detector suffers false negatives, i.e. missed honk detection, mostly when the spikes in the 2.5-4kHz band are insignificant, while it suffers false positives mostly when the spike threshold is low enough for other sounds to be mis-identified as honks.
+Assuming a null hypothesis of no horn, the detector suffers false negatives, i.e. missed honk detection, mostly when the spikes in the 2.5-4kHz band are insignificant, while it suffers false positives mostly when the spike threshold is low enough for other sounds to be mis-identified as honks.